-In addition to adopting a healthy diet regular exercise program, a high quality lipoic acid and acetyl-l-carnitine supplement can help you control blood sugar.
-These natural compounds lower uncontrolled blood sugar and restore insulin control by stabilizing your metabolism.
+In addition to adopting a healthy diet and regular exercise program, a high-quality lipoic acid and acetyl-l-carnitine supplement can help you control blood sugar.
+These natural compounds lower uncontrolled blood glucose and restore insulin control by stabilizing your metabolism.

-In several studies, lipoic acid appears to help lower blood sugar levels ― a hallmark of type 2 diabetes onset.
+In several studies, lipoic acid appears to help lower blood glucose levels ― a hallmark of type 2 diabetes onset.
 Although it doesn’t affect insulin secretion, it does restore insulin sensitivity to cells.

 Research suggests this is due to a change in insulin receptor activity, as well as altering the location and function of glucose transporters, residing on the surface of all cells.